yanuartadityan/cuda-ubuntu-22.04/README.md

 ## Overview

-This is quick guide on how to install NVIDIA CUDA Toolkit on Ubuntu (tested on 22.04).
+This is quick guide on how to install NVIDIA CUDA Toolkit on Ubuntu (tested on 22.04) and in conjuction with installing `PyTorch` package for developing AI/ML in your machine.
 What we'll install are:

 1. NVIDIA Driver
 2. NVIDIA CUDA Toolkit